Absence and Medical Care

 Our lead qualified first aider is Julie Brinkworth, who is on site during school hours to deal with emergencies and children who feel unwell.
 If for any reason you would like to contact her please call 01993 811431 ext 201.

-Pupils who are unwell during the school day
+Pupils who are unwell and/or need to leave school during the school day

 - Pupils displaying minor or mild symptoms will be given a short period of time in which to recover.
 Their status will be regularly monitored while they are in the medical room.
 In the case of minor or mild symptoms, and after the period of recuperation has expired, a judgement will be made as to whether pupils return to class or parents need to collect them.